 Is psychological momentum stronger in FUT?

 As previously mentioned, our results indicate that psychological momentum is stronger in FUT.
-In spite of these results, we deem it too early to conclude that FUT players are spineless worms compared to real footballers.
+In spite of these results, we consider it too early to conclude that FUT players are spineless worms compared to real footballers.

 As already mentioned, the goal margins may be slightly exaggerated due to disconnects and the likes.